English Pasty (1 Pasty)

 Stay Hydrated

-Drink a glass of water before and during your meal to help with digestion and slow the absorption of carbohydrates.
+Drink plenty of water before and during your meal, which can help with digestion and slow the absorption of carbohydrates.

-Keep track of your blood sugar levels to identify patterns and adjust your diet and lifestyle accordingly.
+Keep track of your blood sugar levels before and after consuming the pasty to understand how your body responds and adjust your strategies accordingly.

 Discover